kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 As you can imagine there may be a lot of resources inside a cluster.
 In fact, at the moment of writing this Kubernetes supports over 100 000 pods in a single cluster.

 Namespaces are used to keep resources separated.
 A company which uses 1 cluster but has multiple projects can use namespaces to split the cluster into virtual clusters, one for each project.
 Most commonly they would be used to separate environments such as production, testing, staging.
-DNS entry for services includes the namespace so you can still have projects communicate with each other if needed.
+DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g if the example-service from previous section was in a namespace "ns-test" it could be found from other namespaces via "http://example-service.ns-test".

 Accessing namespaces with kubectl is by using `-n` flag.
 For example you can see what the namespace kube-system has with